Are you planning to start a new salon or looking forward to revamping your current one?

 Hair salon furniture

 • Inquire about servicing and guarantees.
-You might receive a good deal on appliances online, but a local supplier is more likely to honour promises and be on call in case an appliance breaks down.
+You might receive a good deal on appliances online, but a local supplier is more likely to honor promises and be on call in case an appliance breaks down.

 • Be wary of the material used for furnishings.
 Fire retardant requirements for upholstery generally apply to only households.
-Since salons are equipped with heavy appliances, it is better to choose furnishings whose cloths and foams are not easily flammable in case of a fire risk.
+Since salons are equipped with heavy appliances, it is better to choose furnishings whose clothes and foams are not easily flammable in case of a fire risk.

 LEAVE A REPLY